blacklabelops-legacy/jenkins/README.md

 ## Make It Short

 ~~~~
-$ docker run -d -p 8090:8080 --name jenkins blacklabelops/jenkins
+$ docker run -d -p 80:8080 --name jenkins blacklabelops/jenkins
 ~~~~

-> This will pull the container and start the latest jenkins on port 8090
+> You will have to restart the server to activate installed plugins!

 Recommended: Docker-Compose!
 Just curl the files and modify the environment-variables inside the .env-files.